dgoldstein0/dotfiles/README.md

 ## Installation

+TODO: this stuff could be much cleaner.
+The goal should be
+- one simple command to install everything
+- everything is a symlink to the repo, so updating = git pull
+- windows v. ubuntu issues are handled by code and not needed to be explicitly documented.

 Trying to set up as much as possible with `make`, but we'll see how that goes.

 First check out this repo at ~/settings_files.
 Relocation not supported at this time.